arstrim/open_table_scrapping/README.md

 ```
 pip install -r requirements.txt
 ```
+---
+Notes:
+When scrapping from scratch,please delete all content of the folder data.
+Do not delete the folder data Future work: check if the path exists of every folder in the project

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.